• Recipes

 For more inspiration, also browse all smoothie recipes or dessert recipes.

-A healthy cherry smoothie that tastes like a decadent dessert!
-Naturally sweetened and so rich.
-Plus it can be made with banana, avocado, or yogurt.
+This healthy chocolate cherry smoothie tastes like a decadent dessert!
+It's naturally sweetened and so rich.
+(Plus you can prepare it with banana, avocado, or yogurt!)

 5 from 4 votes